intentor/adic/README.md

 ## <a id="concepts"></a>Concepts

+### <a id="what-is">What is a dependency injection container?

+A *dependency injection container* is a piece of software that handles the resolution of dependencies of objects.
+It's related to the (dependency injection)[http://en.wikipedia.org/wiki/Dependency_injection] and (inversion of control)[http://en.wikipedia.org/wiki/Inversion_of_control] design patterns.

+The idea is that any dependency an object may need should be resolved by an external entity rather than the own object.
+Practically speaking, a object should not use `new` to create the objects it uses, having those instances *injected* into it by another object whose sole existance is to resolve dependencies.

+So, a *dependency injection container* holds information about dependencies (the *bindings*) that can be injected on other objects by demand (e.g. injecting into existing or objects) or during resolution (e.g. when you are creating a new object of some type).

 ### <a id="structure"></a>Structure

+The structure of *Adic* is divided into five parts:

-* **InjectionContainer/Container**: binds, resolves, injects and holds dependencies.
+1. **InjectionContainer/Container**: binds, resolves, injects and holds dependencies.
+Technically, the container is a *Binder* and an *Injector* at the same time.
-* **Binder**: binds a type to another type or instance with inject conditions.
+2. **Binder**: binds a type to another type or instance with inject conditions.
-* **Injector**: resolves and injects dependencies.
+3. **Injector**: resolves and injects dependencies.
-* **Context Root**: main context in which the containers are in.
+4. **Context Root**: main context in which the containers are in.
 Acts as an entry point for the game.
 It's implemented through an <a href="#extension-context-root">extension</a>.
-* **Extensions**: provides additional features to containers.
+5. **Extensions**: provides additional features to the framework.

 ### <a id="types-of-bindings"></a>Types of bindings

 * **Transient**: a new instance is created each time a dependency needs to be resolved.
 * **Singleton**: a single instance is created and used on any dependency resolution.
 * **Factory**: creates the instance and returns it to the container.

-### <a id="pipeline"></a>Pipeline

-1. Unity Awake()
-2. ContextRoot calls SetupContainers()
-3. ContextRoot asks for each container to generate cache for its types
-4. ContextRoot calls Init()
-5. Unity Start() on all MonoBehaviours
-6. Injection on MonoBehaviours
-7. Unity Update() is called on every object that implemented IUpdateable
-8. Scene is destroyed
-9. Dispose() is called on every object that implemented IDispose

-Order of bindings is controlled by just reordering the bindings

 ## <a id="quick-start"></a>Quick start